Tin Pahar: Location

 Tin Pahar has an area of 1 km2.

 Overview

 The map shows a hilly area with the Rajmahal hills running from the bank of the Ganges in the extreme north to the south, beyond the area covered by the map into Dumka district.
 ‘Farakka’ is marked on the map and that is where Farakka Barrage is, just inside West Bengal.
 Rajmahal coalfield is shown in the map.
 The entire area is overwhelmingly rural with only small pockets of urbanisation.

-Note: The full screen map is interesting.
-All places marked on the map are linked and you can easily move on to another page of your choice.
-Enlarge the map to see what else is there – one gets railway links, many more road links and so on.
+Note: All places marked on the map are linked and it is possible to enlarge the map to see what else is there – one gets railway links, many more road links and so on.

 Demographics

 According to the 2011 Census of India, Tin Pahar had a total population of 5,336, of which 2,789 (52%) were males and 2,547 (48%) were females.
 Population in the age range 0–6 years was 840.
 The total number of literate persons in Tin Pahar was 4,496 (78.94% of the population over 6 years).